twosigma/fastfreeze/README.md

 * **Compression**: Checkpoint images can be compressed on the fly with lz4 or zstd.
 Setting the `--cpu-budget` option when checkpointing provides ways to control the compression algorithm.
 Compression is parallelized for optimal performance.

-In the future, we plan to add encryption to images.
+* **Encryption**: Checkpoint images can be encypted on the fly with openssl.
+  Setting the `--passphrase-file` option enables encryption using AES-256-CBC.

 * **CPUID virtualization**: FastFreeze enables CPU virtualization with [libvirtcpuid](https://github.com/twosigma/libvirtcpuid).
 This enables the